Gwinnett County, GA/Duluth, Georgia

 Criminal Defense Attorney in Gwinnett County, GA | George C. Creal, Jr., P.C.

 The range of criminal cases is unimaginably wide, from misdemeanors to serious felonies.
 Regardless of the charge, be it minor or major, you’d be wise to have an experienced criminal defense attorney on your side.
 The penalties for a criminal conviction in Gwinnett County, GA and across the state can be severe.
 Penalties can take the form of fines, probation, or prison.
-But the penalties for conviction of a criminal case often cut much deeper, beyond what a court can deliver; a criminal conviction can ruin families, destroy your reputation in the business world or in your community, or even end your career.
+A criminal conviction can ruin families, destroy your reputation in the business world or in your community, or even end your career.
 The point is, you don’t want a conviction and you should fight vigorously to avoid being convicted, with every ounce of strength you can muster.
 As your criminal defense attorney, George C. Creal, Jr., P.C. will fight for you, and with his long track record of success defending criminal cases, the chance of achieving a favorable outcome is high.

 Criminal Defense Attorney in Duluth, Georgia | A Brief Overview